benfoxall/rca-fashion/_students/LouisPillegi.md

 {: .social-links}

 **Describe your influences**
-I am intrigued by objects that serve no purposes besides to exist and potentially decorate a space.
+I am intrigued by objects that serve no purpose besides to exist and potentially decorate a space.
 I purchase and collect anything that I find humorous or beautiful.
 The instinct of wanting something then finding a benign purpose for it inspires me.
 Any artist or designer that explores bad taste influences me.
 I love BAD things.

 **What does the future of fashion look like?**
 Im hoping completely tasteless .... but probably more high tech and completely overly functional.